szploit/SWHX-Injector/README.md

 Drag the dll into the Injector's Directory
-Make sure the dll's name matches the dll's name in the Injector, then open the injector and wait for it to inject
+Make sure the dll's name matches the dll's name in the Injector, then open the injector and wait for it to inject.